ARMmbed/BLEIntros/InDepth/BLEInDepth.md

 #BLE Modes and Profiles

-This document explores how BLE works, especially how you can use connected and advertising mode for different purposes.
+This document explores how BLE works, especially how you can use the two BLE modes - connected and advertising - for different purposes.

 ##Peripheral and Central Devices v Servers and Clients

 When we connect devices over BLE, we think of them as being either a peripheral (slave) device or a central (master) device.
+The Bluetooth standard established this division to match the resources available on the devices:

+**Master/central**
-The Bluetooth standard established this division to match the resources available on the devices: the master will typically have more computing resources and available energy - a computer or a tablet, for example - while the slave - an mbed device - will be constrained in both respects.
+:	will typically have more computing resources and available energy - a computer or a tablet, for example.

+**Slave/peripheral**
+:	an mbed device - will be constrained in both computing resources and energy.

 Currently, mbed's BLE_API supports the creation of peripheral devices.
 We plan to extend this to central devices soon